nukeolay/nukeolay.github.io/README.md

 - [img2xls.herokuapp.com](https://img2xls.herokuapp.com)

 ## Instasnitch - Telegram bot ##
 *Bot made with Golang.
 Can be used to track for private Instagram accounts and inform you when they become public.
-Also, it can save and send you pics from public Instagram posts.*
+Also, it can save and send you media from public Instagram posts, stroies and reels.*

 **Can be found here:**
 - [https://t.me/instasnitchbot](https://t.me/instasnitchbot)